-A plan of the building is shown on the right
+A floor plan of the building as it was in use is shown on the right:

+Key
-Room A is a small office

-Room B is a kitchen

-Room C is a toilet

-Room D is a workshop with an electrical storeroom enclosed within it.
+Room A is a small office Room B is a kitchen Room C is a toilet Room D is a workshop with an electrical storeroom enclosed within it.
 Room E is a large workshop with work benches running the width of the room.
 Room F is a plant room containing machinery to heat and pump fuel.

-Room G is the Boiler Room

-Room H is clear of equipment and furniture and includes a passage to the back of the building.
+Room G is the Boiler Room Room H is clear of equipment and furniture and includes a passage to the back of the building.
 Room I is a small corner office.

-The Fuel Flow Laboratory Control Building today

-building The is generally cluttered with redundant equipment, work benches and in Room F, heavy plant.
-The Plant Room (F) is the only visible evidence of asbestos which has been used as lagging around pipes.

-There is no evidence that the flat roof has any problem with leakage.
-Recent heavy rains would have left damp patches, however there were no signs of this.

-The external walls are 9" brick and in good condition.
+The building is in good condition having been repurposed as a storage facility.
+The external walls are 9" brick with some evidence of weather erosion on the South facing wall.
 The internal walls appear to be cinder block or brick with plaster given their solid construction.
 Windows are Crittall metal frame, and the doors are all timber framed.
 The double wooden doors to the south of the building are in poor condition.
-The structure is being used as a store at present.

-5. Conclusion

-The Fuel Flow Laboratory Control Building has no particular value and is in no way unique.
-This building would clearly be prohibitively expensive to convert for any other purpose.

-The Test House still retains some of its unusual features and is probably unique in the UK.
-However, the structure is not in good condition and would need substantial work to preserve it.

-6. Associated Documents and Media
+5. Associated Documents and Media